-We are inviting you to act as a 'personal consultee' for someone who is unable to make a decision for themselves.
-You are being asked to advise the researchers about this person's wishes and feelings as to whether they themselves would have wished to join this research.
-Before you decide, it is important for you to understand what it means to be a consultee.
-You also need to understand why the research is being done and what it will involve.
-Please take the time to read this information sheet carefully and talk to others about the study if you wish.
+You are being invited to act as a 'nominated consultee' for someone who is unable to make a decision for themselves.
+You are being asked to advise the researcher about this person's wishes and feelings as to whether they themselves would have wished to join this research.
+Before you decide, it is important for you to understand what it means to be a consultee, as well as why the research is being done and what it will involve.
+Please take time to read this information sheet carefully and talk to others about the study if you wish.
 Ask us if there is anything that is not clear or if you would like more information.
 Take time to decide if you wish to be a consultee.

-What does it mean to be a personal consultee?
+What does it mean to be a nominated consultee?

-A consultee is someone who knows a person with a mental incapacity well and is willing and able to offer an opinion as to what the incapacitated person's wishes would have been did they not have a mental incapacity.
+A 'nominated consultee' is someone who knows a person with a mental incapacity well and is willing and able to offer an opinion as to what the incapacitated person's wishes would have been did they not have a mental incapacity.
 We are intending to recruit participants to this project who may not have the capacity to consent to their participation.
 This means that they may not be able to judge for themselves whether they should like to take part or refuse.
 You do not have to act as a consultee if you do not want to.
-If you decide to act as a consultee, you will be asked to sign a Personal Consultee Advice Form.
+If you decide to act as a consultee, you will be asked to sign a Nominated Consultee Advice Form.